Marriott Bonvoy Bevy Amex: Is There A Better Option?

 I want to be balanced here — it doesn’t matter to me which card someone applies for — so let’s talk about under what circumstances each of the cards makes sense.

-There’s a niche circumstance where I can see someone preferring the Marriott Bonvoy Bevy Card to the Marriott Bonvoy Brilliant Card.
+There’s a niche circumstance where I can see someone preferring the Marriott Bonvoy Bevy Card to the Marriott Bonvoy Brilliant Card in the long run.
 The way I view it, this would be for a Marriott super user, who spends $15,000 on their card annually anyway.
 We’re talking about someone who maybe has Titanium status or above strictly through hotel stays.
 Why would the card maybe make sense for them?

 • The lack of a free night award without a spending requirement wouldn’t matter, since they’d spend $15,000 on the card anyway